f3d-app/f3d/CONTRIBUTING.md

 To run the CI, just add a comment like this in your PR:

-- `\ci fast`: Style checks and a fast linux job, always make this work first.
+- `\ci fast`: A fast linux job, always make this work first.
-- `\ci main`: Cross platform CI that cover most usecases, including coverage, contains `ci:fast`, ask for a maintainer review before running this.
+- `\ci not_as_fast`: A "not as fast" linux job, always make this work second.
+- `\ci linux: Many different linux jobs across CMake options, dependencies and vtk versions.
+- `\ci windows: Cross VTK versions of Windows jobs.
+- `\ci macos_intel: Cross VTK versions of macOS intel jobs.
+- `\ci macos_arm: Cross VTK versions of macOS arm64 jobs.
+- `\ci coverage: A linux job dedicated to coverage computation.
+- `\ci sanitizer: Linux jobs running with different sanitizer settings.
+- `\ci analysis: A Linux cppcheck job.
+- `\ci external: A linux job building the libf3d as a subproject of a larger project.
+- `\ci python: Cross-platform cross-version jobs building libf3d for python.
 - `\ci wasm`: Build docker images and then build libf3d with webassambly.
 - `\ci android`: Build docker images and then build libf3d for android.
+- `\ci website`: Build the f3d.app website using current state of the doc.
-- `\ci full`: Complete CI, required before merge, contains `ci:main`, `ci:wasm`, `ci:android`.
+- `\ci full`: All of the above, required before merging

 After this, the CI will always be run every time you push to your branch.
 To remove a label, use the same syntax with a `-` before the label, eg: `\ci -fast`.